Solid-state platform for cooperative quantum dynamics driven by correlated emission: Multi-excitation sector

 \subsection{Zero-temperature dynamics}

 In the multi-excitation sector, the quantum jump terms can not be neglected, and, thus, Eq.~\eqref{masterfull} has to be solved exactly.
 We first consider the zero-temperature limit, i.e., $\tilde{\Gamma}_{\alpha \beta}=0$, and solve Eq.~\eqref{masterfull} numerically using the quantum jump method~\cite{johansson2012qutip}.
-We compute the ensemble collective relaxation rate, i.e., $ \frac{d}{dt}\sum_{\alpha=1}^{N} \langle \sigma^{z}_{\alpha} \rangle $, which is proportional to the photoluminescence signal that is routinely measured in, e.g., dense NV-center ensembles~\cite{casola2018probing}.
+We compute the ensemble collective relaxation rate, i.e., $ \frac{d}{d(\Gamma_0t)}\sum_{\alpha=1}^{N} \langle \sigma^{z}_{\alpha}/2 \rangle $, which is proportional to the photoluminescence signal probed in NV-center relaxometry measurements~\cite{casola2018probing}.

 Figure \ref{Fig55}(a) displays the time evolution of the collective relaxation rate of an array of $N=9$ solid-state spin defects initialized in the fully excited state.
-When the inter-qubit distance is smaller than the characteristic wavelength, i.e., $a<\lambda$, the emission rates of the correlated ensemble (red and yellow orange lines) are critically different from the uncorrelated case (blue line).
+When the inter-qubit distance is smaller than the characteristic wavelength, i.e., $a\lesssim\lambda$, the emission rates of the correlated ensemble (red and orange lines) are sharply different from the uncorrelated case (blue line).
 At short times, the relaxation rate of the correlated ensemble displays a burst, in contrast to the exponential decay of the uncorrelated ensemble.
 Comparing the case of $a=0.7\lambda$ (orange curve) and $a=0.1\lambda$ (red curve), we find that the intensity of the burst is enhanced for smaller inter-qubit distances, while the time needed to reach the superradiance peak becomes shorter.
 The dynamics of the many-body density matrix can be understood in terms of the ``Dicke ladder" shown in Fig.~\ref{Fig55}(b).
-The superradiant speed up of the collective relaxation, which removes the excess energy from the ensemble in a semiclassical fashion, is followed by a slower transient dynamics of subradiant modes that can exhibit strong quantum correlations and entanglement~\cite{PhysRevX.7.031024, masson2020many,rui2020subradiant}.
+The superradiant speed up of the collective relaxation, which removes the excess energy from the ensemble in a semiclassical fashion, is followed by a slower transient dynamics of subradiant modes that might be a source of quantum correlations~\cite{asenjo2017exponential, masson2020many,rui2020subradiant}.